Bryan García (Ecuadorian footballer)

-Bryan Jahir García Realpe (born 18 January 2001) is an Ecuadorian footballer who plays as midfielder for Brazilian club Athletico Paranaense.
+Bryan Jahir García Realpe (born 18 January 2001) is an Ecuadorian footballer who plays as midfielder.

 Club career

 Early career

 Born in Rioverde, García began his career at local side Ciudadelas del Norte in 2016, aged just 15, in the Segunda Categoría.

 Independiente del Valle

 García joined Independiente del Valle's youth setup in 2018, playing for the under-18 and under-20 squads and winning the 2020 U-20 Copa Libertadores with the latter.
 Later in that year, he made his senior debut with the reserve team Independiente Juniors in the Ecuadorian Serie B.

 García made his first team – and Serie A – debut on 30 August 2020, coming on as a second-half substitute for Gabriel Torres in a 3–0 home win over Guayaquil City.
 He scored his first professional goal the following 1 August, netting his team's fourth in a 4–0 home routing of Macará.